Eat Chess · Capture

 Capture asks for the camera.
 Only when you ask it to.

 Real-board capture needs the camera.
 On-screen play does not.
-The camera feed never leaves your device, and board recognition runs locally.
+The camera feed never leaves your device, and the board reader runs on your device.
 The app does not save photos to your camera roll.
 See the privacy page for the full breakdown.